 Changing the edition of a database may require the database to be copied internally.
 This may happen when changing to or from Standard or Premium service tier, or when changing the performance level of a Standard or Premium database.
 If this happens it may take from a few minutes to several hours depending on the size of the database.
 Changing the edition or performance level of a database immediately after creating it will be faster than upgrading the database later once populated with data.

 - What is a Database Throughput Unit (DTU)?

 As part of providing a more predictable performance experience for customers, SQL Database is introducing the Database Throughput Unit (DTU).
 A DTU represents the power of the database engine as a blended measure of CPU, memory, and read and write rates.
-This measure helps a customer assess the relative power of the six SQL Database performance levels (Basic, S1, S2, P1, P2, and P3).
+This measure helps a customer assess the relative power of the six SQL Database performance levels available across Basic, Standard and Premium (Basic, S1, S2, P1, P2, and P3).
 Please visit the performance guide on MSDN for more information.

 - When does the billing rate change after I change the edition or performance level of a database?

 All databases are charged on a daily basis based on the highest edition and performance level that applied during the day.
 When changing editions or performance levels the new rate applies once the change has completed.
 For example, if you upgrade a database from Web or Business to Premium at 10:00pm and upgrade completes at 1:00 am on the following day, you will only be charged at the Premium rate on the day it completes.
 If you downgrade a database from Premium to Standard or Basic at 11:00 am and it completes at 5:00 pm, then the database will be charged at the Premium rate throughout that day and will be charged at the Standard or Basic rates from the following day.

 - How do I change the performance level of a Standard or Premium database?

 In Azure Management Portal, you use the database Scale tab to set the performance level at the time you modify your Standard or Premium database performance needs.